apache/parquet-format/Encodings.md

 This encoding is adapted from the paper
-["ALP: Adaptive Lossless floating-Point Compression"](https://dl.acm.org/doi/10.1145/3626717) by Afroozeh and Boncz (SIGMOD 2024).
+["ALP: Adaptive Lossless floating-Point Compression"](https://dl.acm.org/doi/10.1145/3626717) by Afroozeh, Kuffo, and Boncz (SIGMOD 2024).

 ALP works by converting floating-point values to integers using decimal scaling (controlled by an *exponent* `e` and *factor* `f`), then applying Frame of